Danielon05423/Danielon05423/README.md

     </em>
 </p>

-> "The most important thing about software is that it is not about the software; it is about the people."
+> "The true power of data mining lies not in the data itself, but in the insights it uncovers and the impact it has on people’s decisions."

 ---